HAT-P-33b: Host star

-HAT-P-33, or GSC 2461-00988, is an F-type star that lies approximately 401 parsecs (1,310 light years) away from Earth.
+HAT-P-33, or GSC 2461-00988, is an F-type star that lies approximately 401 pc away from Earth.
 The star has 1.403 solar masses and 1.777 solar radii; the star is, in other words, 40% more massive than and 77% larger than the Sun.
-With an effective temperature of 6401 K, HAT-P-33 is hotter than the Sun.
+With an effective temperature of 6,401 K, HAT-P-33 is hotter than the Sun.
 It is also more metal-rich, with a metallicity that is measured at [Fe/H] = 0.05.
 This means that HAT-P-33 has 12% more iron than the amount measured in the Sun.
 HAT-P-33 is younger than the Sun, at an estimated age of 2.4 billion years.
 The surface gravity of the star is determined to be 4.09.
 All the values above are determined with the assumption that planet HAT-P-33b has an irregular, or eccentric, orbit.

 HAT-P-33 has an apparent magnitude of 11.89.
 It cannot be seen from Earth with the naked eye because it is so dim.

 Because high levels of jitter have been detected in the spectrum of HAT-P-33, the ability to collect the most sensitive radial velocity measurements possible has been dulled.
 The loss of accuracy has prevented astronomers from disregarding the possibility that HAT-P-33 is actually a binary star, where the secondary, dimmer companion is visually indistinguishable from the brighter primary companion.
 If this is the case, then the dimmer star in the HAT-P-33 system would have to have a mass that is less than 0.55 times that of the Sun.
 A search for a binary companion star using adaptive optics at the MMT Observatory was negative.

 It is possible that other planets with shorter orbital periods than HAT-P-33b exist in the system.
 However, at the time of HAT-P-33b's discovery, not enough radial velocity measurements had been collected to determine if this is so.